rcoopr/singularity/README.md

 - add quick-add from clipboard
 - add more snippets
 - add import/export features
-- add favourite switch - on by default
+- cache html from shiki by snippet id/code
+- animations and make look nice